Morgantown Personal Rapid Transit: Accidents

 On November 30, 2016, the system had its first reported accident when two PRT cars were involved in a crash between the Beechurst and Walnut stations.
 There were six passengers on board and two were treated for minor injuries.
 Service to Walnut station was suspended for several days while the incident was investigated.

 On February 10, 2020, two PRT passengers, and WVU students, were taken to Ruby Memorial Hospital for injuries due to a boulder that dislodged from the nearby hillside striking a PRT car.
 One student on the PRT was seriously injured and suffered multiple pelvic fractures.
 A driver, on nearby Mon Boulevard, was also taken to the hospital after their vehicle collided with another boulder that was part of the same disturbance.
+WVU later settled lawsuits filed by both the injured students and the car driver for injures sustained during the accident.

 Description

 Guideway

 The guideway is a dedicated roadway for rubber-tired vehicles that allows close separation between vehicles.
 It is a network that connects all stations and the maintenance facility.
 The guideway is used mostly by the PRT vehicles except in an emergency where maintenance workers can drive a car up to tow a non-functioning PRT vehicle off the guideway.

 The guideway is a concrete structure with about half of its length elevated.
 It has three-phase 575 VAC, 60-Hz propulsion power rails on the sidewall that are equipped with electric heating for cold weather operations.
 Below the power rails is a steering rail that allows the guidewheel of PRT vehicles to be pressed against to steer along the guideway.
 Communication induction loops and guideway heating pipes are located on the road surface.